learn-co-students/sf-web-102819/19-rails-forms-rest/README.md

   - `app/controllers/controller.rb` defines controller, actions
 - Open routes.rb, `get "/MODELs", to: "MODELs#index"` or `resources :MODELs, only: [:index, :show]`
   - Custom path: `get "/MODELs/:id", to: "MODELs#show", as: "something_random"`
-  - To look at all routes in server type `/rails/info/routes`
+  - To look at all routes in server type `localhost:PORT/rails/info/routes` in browser
+  - Or! `rails routes` in console
   - In `rails c` use `app.doctors_path` to get the path
 - `rails g controller MODELs`
   - In rails console: `"person".pluralize`, `"woman".pluralize`, `”human”.pluralize`